 We are also involved in a variety of exhibitions at museums and other venues, including the organization of an extensive show featuring the work of worldrenowned architect Tadao Ando in 2017, and the Rubens and the Birth of the Baroque exhibition from October 2018 to January 2019.
 These and other shows have attracted many visitors from across Japan and even overseas.

 TBS is committed to heightening the popularity of culture and art, and we will deliver buzzworthy content as a company at the forefront of live cultural events.

 TBS actively develops and sells a wide array of products and books inspired by its programs and popular characters, to help viewers feel an even closer affinity with our TV shows and other content.
 Available through TBS stores and our official “ishop” online store, these goods have also sold well at special promotional events in department stores and supermarkets.

 TBS subsidiary StylingLife Holdings Inc. operates the nationwide chain of “PLAZA” stores that sell daily lifestyle and consumer goods, and are very popular among female shoppers.
 “Saborino,” a unique face mask developed by StylingLife, became a runaway hit in Japan and, after also flying off the shelves in Taiwan, is now sold in 15 nations and territories.

 Real Estate Business

-Occupancy rates of offices and retail stores in Akasaka Biz Tower and those of Akasaka The Residence have all remained steady. akasaka Sacas will continue to solidify its position as a popular cultural and entertainment center by organizing events that bring viewers closer to the TBS Group and TBS programs.
+Occupancy rates of offices and retail stores in Akasaka Biz Tower remained steadily high. akasaka Sacas will continue to cement its position as a popular cultural and entertainment center by organizing events that help viewers feel closer to the TBS Group and TBS programs.